ynonp/basic-python-non-devs/agenda.md

 # Session 3

-1. Files and the Opratating System
+1. Files and the Operating System
   - Reading and writing text files
-  - Runing external programs
+  - Running external programs

 2. Classes and Objects
   - Object Oriented Concepts